 But perhaps there is something simpler going on.
 As ever in politics, we cannot underestimate the power of self-delusion.
 For an economic seer who wallows in a reputation for “predicting the recession”, perhaps Cable thinks this is his moment to alter Britain’s economic destiny once and for all.
 And perhaps that’s how he overcomes his broader doubts and justifies his continued involvement in the coalition.

 But one thing is certain, as he dances his awkward tango with George Osborne over coming months, this ballroom dance champion will need all his much vaunted fancy footwork to stand a chance of realising his grand ambition.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.